- Across nearly 30 acres: remove non-native, invasive species

 - Fix gullies, armor stream banks and repair pipes and drains

-For more information or to help fund this project please call Meg Holscher, our Senior Director of Development at 215.607.3479.
+For more information, follow our updates on the project here.
+To help fund this project please call Meg Holscher, our Senior Director of Development at 215.607.3479.